-- the general grounds, meaning, goals, objective, structure and and benefits of military service - planning and structure of conscript training, its central content and the fundamentals of online learning - different service duties and selection processes.
+- the general grounds, meaning, goals, objective, structure and benefits of military service - planning and structure of conscript training, its central content and the fundamentals of online learning; - different service duties and selection processes.

-2.1 The General Grounds, Meaning and Goals of Conscript Training
+2.1 Grounds for, and purpose and aim of conscript training

-According to the Conscription Act's (1438/2007) 36§ during conscript service conscripts are trained and drilled in duties of military national defence, and thus provide the necessary prerequisites for the country to train unit entities needed in the case of war.
+According to 36§ of the Conscription Act (1438/2007) during conscript service conscripts are trained and drilled in duties of military national defence, and thus provide the necessary prerequisites for the country to train unit entities needed in the case of war.

 The aim of conscript training is to produce capable forces and specialist personnel for the reserve, and to ensure that the individual and the units possess the skills and capabilities needed in emergency conditions.

-Conscript training is founded on the fact that the Defence Forces need personnel with a high level of competence for wartime units.
+Conscript training is founded on the fact that the Defence Forces needs personnel with a high level of competence for wartime units.
 Conscript training produces the main part of the skilled, motivated and capable personnel required for the wartime forces.
 Every conscript and woman in voluntary military service for women will be trained for wartime duties.

-The number of people needed for the military national defence of Finland is so large, that general conscription is the only economically feasible way to ensure the necessary personnel for the Finnish Defence Forces.
-In order to maintain general conscription and the capability of wartime forces, the Defence Forces' goal is to train the entire male age group that is fit for service and volunteer women.
+The number of people needed for the military national defence of Finland is so large that general conscription is the only economically feasible way to ensure the necessary personnel for the Finnish Defence Forces.
+In order to maintain general conscription and the capability of wartime forces, the Defence Forces' goal is to train the entire male age group that is fit for service, and volunteer women.
 Conscript training and reservist training are planned so that they form a logical path and entity.